Azure/Ignite2019_IaC_pre-day_docs/Ansible/03-Helpers/Guide.md

-# Iterators and Helpers
+# Ansible Lab 3 - Iterators and Helpers

 In this lab you will:

-- Create a network security group(NSG) and add rules to the NSG
+- Create a network security group (NSG) and add rules to the NSG

 ## Overview